Lovinoes/lazily-optimized/README.md

 ## 🙏 Credits

-All developers (and contributors) of the mods and mod loaders used in this modpack
+All developers (and contributors) of the mods and mod loaders in this modpack